oneapi-src/oneDNN/README.md

 # License

-DNNL is licensed under [Apache License Version 2.0](LICENSE).
+oneDNN is licensed under [Apache License Version 2.0](LICENSE).
 Refer to the "[LICENSE](LICENSE)" file for the full license text and copyright notice.

 This distribution includes third party software governed by separate license